tensorflow/docs/site/en/api_docs/python/tf/profiler/experimental/start.md

 `AlreadyExistsError`
 </td>
 <td>
-If another profiling session is running.
+If a profiling session is already running.
 </td>
 </tr>
 </table>